The Old Ship Inn

 Visit by Robert Burns

-This plaque records the site of the Inn in which Burns stayed during his visit to Perth in 1787.
+This plaque in High Street records the site of the Groom’s Tavern in which Burns stayed during his visit to Perth in 1787.

 The plaque has been moved, having previously been further down the High Street in the close leading to the Scott Street car park.

 The Guildry Plaques

-A series of six plaques set on top of the riverside wall.
+A series of six plaques set on top of the riverside wall on Tay Street.
 The plaques describe various elements of the civic history of Perth.

 One plaque records the visit of James VI in April 1601, before he became King of the United Kingdom.
-During this visit an attempt was made on his life while he resided at Gowrie House.
+It records how much he was made welcome with ‘much wine’ and ‘a banquet’ but this was less than a year since an attempt had been made on his life while he resided at Gowrie House in August 1600.

 A second plaque deals with the previous bridges of Perth which were destroyed by the river and gives details of the current bridge.
 The plaque also outlines the extent of the Guildry’s responsibility for the bridges.